chasdev/config-files/dev_notes.md

 :%s/word\C/newword/g
 ```

-To select columns -- ctrl-V goes into visual mode,
+To select columns:
-                     selecting columns - use esc esc to fill other columns
+ctrl-V goes into visual mode, selecting columns - use esc esc to fill other columns

-To remove Windows line returns that show as ^M, use
+To remove Windows line returns that show as ^M, use:
 ```
 :%s/^V^M//g
 ```